mm80843/T3.5/docs/Benef/PBN__Benef_1086.md

 # __Early identification of virus presence__

-## Name of the Benefit

-Identifies possible presence of virus prior to discharge

 ## Description of Benefits pertaining to Beneficiaries

 * [Prevents transmission to others and ensures appropriate management](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1214.md)